Stratford-upon-Avon: Other attractions

 Harvard House is located at 26 High Street.
 Other attractions include the Stratford Butterfly Farm, which is on the eastern side of the river Avon and the Bancroft Gardens and Stratford Armouries located three miles (3 mi) from the centre of Stratford on Gospel Oak Lane.
 Each year on 12 October, unless this is a Sunday, in which case 11 October, Stratford hosts one of the largest mop fairs in the country.
 Ten days later, the smaller Runaway fair is held.

 The Guild Chapel, at the intersection of Church Street and Chapel Lane, had a long association with William Shakespeare's family.
 The chapel offers a view of fine paintings from the early 1500s which had been covered up during the Reformation to save them from destruction.
 Centuries later, they were uncovered and are now visible.

 Transport

 Road

 Stratford is 22 mi from the United Kingdom's second largest city, Birmingham, and is easily accessible from junction 15 of the M40 motorway.
 The A46 road links Stratford with the M40, Warwick and Coventry to the north-east, and Evesham and Ashchurch to the south-west, where it joins the M5 motorway.
 Until the M40 opened, the A34 passed through the town centre.

 Buses

-Bus services are provided predominantly by Stagecoach in Warwickshire (formerly Midland Red South) and Diamond West Midlands.
+Bus services are provided predominantly by Stagecoach Midlands (formerly Midland Red South) and Diamond West Midlands.
+Smaller companies in the town include Flexibus and Hedgehog Community Bus.
 Routes connect the town with local destinations including Banbury, Coventry, Evesham, Leamington and Redditch.